-Here at Rocky Mountain Wild, we use community science projects to do important research that informs our conservation work.
+Here at Rocky Mountain Wild, we engage community science projects to do important research that informs our conservation work.
 Volunteers partner with scientists to answer real-world questions about the problems facing wildlife and biodiversity in our region.

 Community science allows scientists at Rocky Mountain Wild and partner institutions to expand the amount of scientific data that we can collect, conduct long-term research over large geographic areas, and focus on some our region’s most pressing questions.
 Professional scientists at Rocky Mountain Wild and elsewhere don’t have the capacity to do this research alone, and volunteers participating in community science programs are making major contributions to advancing science and conservation in our region and across the globe.

 Volunteers get an opportunity to get outside, learn, meet new people, and make a meaningful contribution to science and conservation.

 Do you want to be a community scientist?
 Join one of our community science projects:

 - Go Big!
 Central Colorado Bighorn Sheep Survey